Integrations

 QR code expires before I can scan it

 The QR code refreshes every 60 seconds.
-Click Refresh QR in the Everia integration panel if it expires, then scan the new one quickly.
+Click Refresh QR in the Everia integration panel to generate a new one, then scan it promptly.

 /link returns 'no projects found'

 Make sure your WhatsApp number is linked to an Everia account with at least Member access to a project.
-Run /auth first to link your personal number.
+Run /auth first in a personal chat to link your number, then try /link again.

 Notifications arrive in the wrong chat

-Check Settings → Integrations → WhatsApp to confirm which chat is linked for notifications.
-Unlink the wrong one and re-link the correct chat.
+In Settings → Integrations → WhatsApp, check which chat is currently linked for notifications.
+Unlink the incorrect one and re-link the right chat.

 /create does not auto-assign.
-Use /assign [ticket-id] [name] immediately after, or set a default assignee in project settings.
+Use /assign [ticket-id] [name] immediately after creating the ticket, or set a default assignee in your project settings.

 Still stuck?
 Email hello@everia.io with your workspace name and your WhatsApp number (without the + prefix).
 We respond within one business day.